Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 builder.Services.AddSingleton<IService, FirstService>();

-Not only is this code valid but it will effectively register several times the FirstService implementation for the type IService in the Dependency Injection container so if we call our API inspect method (the one who return a collection) it will return:
+Not only is this code valid but it will effectively register the FirstService implementation several times for the IService type in the Dependency Injection container, so if we call our API inspect method (the one that returns a collection) it will return:

 FirstService